 - SPECIFICATION - Reticle: Green 2 MOA Dot & 32 MOA Circle; Light Wavelength: 540nm; Magnification: 1x; Parallax Free & Unlimited Eye Relief; Power Source: Solar & Battery; Battery Type: CR1632; Battery Life (Hours): 50000; Brightness Setting: 10 DL & 2 NV;...

 The lens is a fingerprint magnet.
 Despite having coatings on the glass, it still picks up quite a bit of fingerprints.
 Always carry a microfiber cloth alongside to clean it.

 6. Trijicon RMR Type 2 6.5 MOA LED Red Dot Sight

 Trijicon RMR is one most popular Red dot sights in America.
-There is also a running debate going on the community.
+There is also a running debate going on in the community.
 Trijicon RMR vs Aimpoint Pro.
-We all know Aimpoint sights makes pretty good red dots.
+We all know Aimpoint Sights makes pretty good red dots.
 How about Trijicon?

 Why is Trijicon RMR

-Trijicon is a budget brand that also have lots of cheap riflescopes.
+Trijicon is a budget brand that also has lots of cheap riflescopes.
 If anything, their experience from riflescope carried over to this.

 This sight is constructed from aluminum.
 A durable material that won’t rust at all as well.
-The sight is also waterproof.
+This optic is also waterproof.
 As there is no prism, you don’t need to worry about fogging either.
 Granted fogging on the lens will be an issue in cold weather.
 But it’s not severe.

 They are fully multi-coated optics with great vision clarity.
 There is no glare on the sight either.
-Really enjoyed that part.
-It’s one of the best red dot for MP5.
-Or should I say, green dot.
+Enjoyed that part quite a bit.
+It’s one of the best red dots for MP5.

 - The bigger dot size gives the user the ability to locate the dot quickly which is ideal for close quarter engagements, or is a great solution for those who have vision problems.